lrug/lrug.org/source/meetings/2010/july/index.html.md

 For those who like spoilers you can see [the code on github](http://github.com/jonleighton/carat) and read [Jonathan's final year report about the project](http://dump.jonathanleighton.com/project.pdf)

-{::coverage year="2010" month="july" talk="carat:-an-interpreted-language,-written-in-ruby" /}
+{::coverage year="2010" month="july" talk="carat-an-interpreted-language-written-in-ruby" /}

 ### ActionEmbedding